Nova aims to provide upgrades with minimal downtime.

 Rolling upgrade process¶

-nova-compute or nova-conductor services in the same
+N-2 (Yoga) nova-compute or nova-conductor services in

-greater) is detected.
+in the release notes.
 Similarly, in a deployment with multiple cells, neither the super conductor service nor any per-cell

 conductor service will start if any other conductor service in the

-deployment is older than the previous release.
+deployment is older than the N-2 release.

 Before maintenance window: